stetson06/portfolio/_posts/2021-06-25-coffee-and-python.md

 ---
 layout: post
 title: Coffee & Python
-image: "/img/posts/coffee_python.jpg"
+image: "img/posts/coffee_python.jpg"
 tags: [Python, Coffee]
 ---

-# My first project
+# This project
 ## is all about
 ### how much
 #### I LOVE